superdesk/web-publisher/docs/contributing/code/patches.rst

 request description and all its associated comments are part of the merge commit message).

 Rework your Patch
 ~~~~~~~~~~~~~~~~~

 Based on the feedback on the pull request, you might need to rework your
 patch.
-Before re-submitting the patch, rebase with ``upstream/master``, don't merge; and force the push to the origin:
+Before re-submitting the patch, rebase with ``upstream/master``, don't merge; and force push to the origin:

 .. code-block:: bash